crispinprojects/talkcalendar/README.md

 ### Building on Fedora

-With Fedora you need to install the following packages to compile Talk Calendar.
+With Fedora you need to install the following packages to compile Talking Calendar.

 ```
 sudo dnf install gtk4-devel